 R = Run the experiment – try out some of the changes

-E = Encourage others to do the same
+E = Encourage others with empathy

 Trying to share this concept with someone who just won’t get off their device?

 Introduce them to the RESTORE Digital Reflection Form (Created by Jason Snow)

 Learn more about how to find digital balance in Michael’s workshop.

 Events this year:

 Georgia Higher Education USG Interact Conference

 Utah Digital Teaching & Learning Summit 2019

 September 17, 2019 @ Noah’s Event Center, Jordan, Utah

 September 10, 2019 @ 9:00 AM Sacramento, CA